Summer Travel Tips

 1. FOOD + WATER

 This may seem obvious but it’s an important one.
 If you’re road tripping make sure to carry a gallon jug of water just for your pup.
 I fill one halfway and freeze it the night before a trip.
-Then in the morning fill the rest up with water so they have cool water the whole day.
-I also pack a great collapsable water dish so I can easily pull it out at rest stops, hiking trails and outdoor restaurants.
+Then before heading out, fill it up with filtered water so they have cool water the whole day.
+I also pack two collapsable dishes so I can easily feed + water at rest stops, hiking trails and outdoor restaurants.

 I always bring more food then I think I’ll need and pack high value treats.
-Depending on where you’re traveling to, you may not have access to a convent pet food store.
+Depending on where you’re traveling to, you may not have access to a pet store.

 2. SAFETY + SECURITY